 Examples of how Youth Connect has benefited young people include:

 - A young man had been unemployed since leaving college and was being treated for anxiety and depression.
-Youth Connect supported him in developing his confidence and he has now joined The Prince’s Trust re-engagment/employability programme for unemployed young people.
+Youth Connect supported him in developing his confidence and he has now joined The Prince’s Trust re-engagement/employability programme for unemployed young people.

 - Youth Connect supported a young woman to realise her ambition of working with children.
-An Adviser helped her to apply for college and apply for a bursary as well as securing her a placement at a primary school.
+An Engagement Worker helped her to apply for college and apply for a bursary as well as securing her a placement at a primary school.
 She is now at Bristol City College working towards her teaching qualification.